.BNVIB File Extension

 Because BNVIB files are not intended to be opened, modified, or used outside the Nintendo Switch game they're included in, most Nintendo Switch players will never encounter a BNVIB file.
 However, some Nintendo Switch modders have created homebrew applications that allow them to play existing and create their own BNVIB files on their PCs.

-How do I open a BNVIB file?
+How to open a BNVIB file

 Nintendo Switch modders can open and play BNVIB files using Joy-Con Toolkit, a free program available on GitHub.
 They can also use the program to broadcast their own custom HD Rumble vibrations.